skeoop/skeoop.github.io/Project-Reviews.md

 Problems with this code:

-1. hardcoding database URL into Java code
+1. hardcoding database URL into Java code.
+Should use properties file.
-2. using database "root" user
+2. using database "root" user.
+Should **never** use database root user in app.
-3. not catching error and producing useful log message or error message (just auto-generated printStackTrace)
+3. not producing (and looging) useful error messages -- just auto-generated printStackTrace.